BurdetteLamar/markdown_helper/README.md

 By default:

   * Highlighting is provided for file types ```.rb``` (Ruby) and ```.xml``` (XML}.
 Your program can add other file types.
-  * Text in an ```.md``` file is not disturbed, and falls through for ordinary markdown rendering.
+  * Text from an ```.md``` (markdown) file is included verbatim, with no code block or highlighting.
-  * Any other included text is made into a code block, without highlighting.
+  * Any other included file is made into a code block, but not highlighted.

 ## Usage